pierreblavy2/esp8266-lamp/README.md

 # The project contains
 - the PCB design (kicad and gerber) CC-BY-SA 3.0
 - the 3D printer files (3d) CC-BY-SA 3.0
-- the arduino code (arduino) GPL-3.0 and MIT
+- the arduino code (arduino) Some file MIT, some GPL-3.0, see details in Licenses.txt
 - For details about licences, see Licenses.txt

 # Images